Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-CMYK is a color model using four primary colors: cyan (Cyan), magenta (Magenta), yellow (Yellow) and black (Key/Black).
-It is used mainly in printing and printing to create color images on printing machines.
+CMYK is a color model that uses four primary colors: cyan (Cyan), magenta (Magenta), yellow (Yellow), and black (Key/Black).
+It is primarily used in printing and graphic arts to create color images on printing presses.

-- Cyan (Cyan): A shade of blue used to reproduce the blue spectrum.
+- Cyan: A shade of blue used to reproduce the blue spectrum.

-- Magenta (Magenta): A shade of red, used to reproduce the red spectrum.
+- Magenta: A shade of red used to reproduce the red spectrum.

-- Yellow (Yellow): A shade of yellow, used to reproduce the yellow and green spectra.
+- Yellow: A shade of yellow used to reproduce the yellow and green spectra.

-- Black (Key/Black): Black color added to improve depth and contrast, and to reduce ink consumption.
+- Black (Key/Black): The black color added to enhance depth and contrast, as well as to reduce ink consumption.

-CMYK is used in the printing of almost everything (brochures, posters, packaging, magazines, books, etc.), where the accuracy of color reproduction is important.
+CMYK is used in the printing of almost everything (brochures, posters, packaging, magazines, books, etc.) where color accuracy is important.
 The number of possible colors in the CMYK system is limited by the number of possible combinations of these four primary colors.
 There are 104,060,401 colors in the CMYK system.
-This is many times more than HEX or RGB can transmit.
+This is many times more than can be represented by HEX or RGB.

 Is there transparency in the CMYK model?

-The original CMYK color model used in printing and printing does not have an alpha channel to determine transparency.
-Each of the four color channels (cyan, magenta, yellow, black) is determined by its own saturation percentage from 0% to 100%, and they are combined to create the final color.
+The original CMYK color model used in printing and graphic arts does not have an alpha channel to define transparency.
+Each of the four color channels (cyan, magenta, yellow, black) is defined by its own percentage of saturation from 0% to 100%, and they are combined to create the final color.

-However, there are advanced variants of the CMYK model that support an alpha channel to determine transparency.
-Formats such as CMYKA or CMYK + A can be used in some graphics programs that support transparency.
+However, there are extended versions of the CMYK model that support an alpha channel for defining transparency.
+Formats such as CMYKA or CMYK + A can be used in some graphic programs that support transparency.

 This post doesn't have any additions from the author yet.